phanchuk/ai_agents_n8n/README.md

-# 🤖 AI Agents with n8n — Product Manager GenAI Portfolio
+# 🤖 AI Agents with n8n, OpenAI and Claude

 A collection of hands-on AI workflow projects focused on exploring practical applications of GenAI, AI agents, MCP integrations, workflow orchestration, and automation from a Product Manager perspective.